egelbtuch/Mini-Basketball-Arcade-Game/README.md

 * Krazy Glue

 # What does it do?
-The candle-fireplace system turns "on" when the light in its environment drops below a specified threshold value.
-When the system turns "on" a few things will happen immediately.
-The candle's light will begin to flicker, a music playlist will start playing on the Raspberry Pi and a video of a fireplace will begin playing on the display.
-While, the system is "on" the ESP32 will check for a double tap/touch on the left aluminum foil side wall and for a press and hold on the right aluminum foil side wall.
-A double tap/touch will result in the Raspberry Pi changing the song to the next one in the playlist.
-While, a press and hold will change the volume of the music playing on the Raspberry Pi.
-If the light in the system's environment becomes larger than the threshold value everything will immediately shutoff and the display will go black.
-The system can be turned on and off continuously due to changes in light.
+The basketball hoop system does a few things:

+* The ESP32 controls the "conveyer belt system" which moves the hoop left and right.
+The hoop does not start moving until the ESP32 (connected to local WIFI) reads "true" from our class web-server/API.
+Once the ESP32 reads "true" the motors will start moving left and right in a loop until the ESP32 is shutoff or reset.
+If reset the ESP32 will again look for a "true" string on the web-server/API.
+* One of the Arduino Unos controls the servo motor system which controls the ball shooting system.
+Once the Arduino is powered on it will continuously read the analog values coming from the potentiometer and move the servo accordingly.
+* The second Arduino Uno controls the scoreboard system.
+Once the Arduino is powered on it will set the scoreboard to all zeros.
+It will then add 1 to the scoreboard every time the ball goes through the hoop (hitting a piece of cardboard that is covering the photoresistor).
+To reset the scoreboard to zeros the user needs to flip the SPDT switch behind the hoop(functioning as a flip flop switch).

 # Project Overview
 The project consisted of two scripts that allowed for serial Bluetooth communication between the Raspberry Pi and the ESP32: